WebsyIO/blog-posts/ten-design-tips.md

 But anyway, as most of us mortals are honest people with limited time and simply looking to save a few bucks, here are 10 tips in no particular order to help you design a better website (good taste should come as standard):

 ### 1. Information
 We are on the internet folks, where the definition of immediacy takes on its full meaning.
-Precise and clear information, without distractions.
+Precise and clear information, without distractions is key.
 A good example to follow is the headline-making scheme in journalism: what, who/whose, why, when and where, but divided into different headings and subheadings.
 If you don't believe me, ask your friend, the deep thinker, who takes his Tinder biography as a space to post Oscar Wilde quotes, and see how that works out!
 Yes, I’m one of those.

 ### 2. Responsive
 Of course, one size fits all, right?
 Unfortunately, not.
-It’s important to consider mobiles, tablets, etc and beware the Judderman, rotating the device will also complicate things.
-These tools can help you in this endeavour and we even have a few of our own\
+It’s important to consider mobiles and tablets etc. and beware the Judderman, device orientation complicates things further.
+These tools can help you in this endeavour and we even have a few of our own.\
 \
 [![Bootstrap]][BootstrapLink] [![Material]][MaterialLink]